Best things to do in India

 While the magic of this monument to love is strangely undiminished by throngs of tourists, it’s at its most alluring in the early morning.
 During these lesser-crowded hours, you’ll find it shrouded in mist and a soft red glow.
 That said, the Taj Mahal also features in our gallery of the world's best sunset spots.

-Whatever time of day you visit, it's truly one of the most romantic places in India, and the world, for that matter.
+Whatever time of day you visit, it's truly one of the best places to visit in India.

 taj-mahal-india-shutterstock_1302498670